Skip to content

 Connect to a station MQTT broker

-This page explains how to open the MQTT applet and connect AetherSDR to a station MQTT broker so you can subscribe to topics, view incoming messages, and publish canned payloads.
+This page explains how to open the MQTT applet and connect AetherSDR to a station MQTT broker so you can subscribe to topics, view incoming messages, publish canned payloads, and monitor message publication confirmations.

 Before you start